Epic home fails: world's worst design and DIY mistakes

 A very tight squeeze

 Face your fears of tight spaces with this space-saving lavatory.
-A claustrophobic’s nightmare, this hellishly narrow toilet ‘room’ doesn’t leave much space for breathing never mind anything else.
+A claustrophobic nightmare, this hellishly narrow toilet ‘room’ doesn’t leave much space for breathing, never mind anything else.
+We rate it 0/10, would not recommend.

 @pleasehatethesethings/Instagram